How to buy Buxton Resources (BUX) shares

 Learn how to easily invest in Buxton Resources shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Buxton Resources Limited is an other industrial metals & mining business based in Australia.
+Buxton Resources is an other industrial metals & mining business based in Australia.
 Buxton Resources shares (BUX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Buxton Resources has a trailing 12-month revenue of around $1.4 million.
+Buxton Resources has a trailing 12-month revenue of around $114,066.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Buxton Resources